- Home to LMIC

 NAICS Sector 62

-Employment and annual pay in the Health Care and Social Assistance sector continued to climb in 2015 as it has in previous years.
-The Health Care and Social Assistance sector is made up of the following subsectors:
+Employment in the Health Care and Social Assistance sector continued to grow in 2016 as it has in previous years.
+This sector is made up of the following subsectors:

 - Ambulatory Health Care Services (NAICS 621)